kenstir/hemlock/docs/guide-for-evergreen-admins.md

 ### How to invalidate the cache for all patrons

 This is rarely necessary, but you can invalidate the cache for all patrons.
-To do this:
-* on the org with ID 1, add a setting `hemlock.cache_key` to today's date in ISO format, e.g. `20230416`.
+To do that, add a setting `hemlock.cache_key` to the org with ID 1.
+Use a value of today's date in ISO format, e.g. `20230416`.
+Add a number to the end if you change it more than once per day.
 The format is not itself important, just that it is different from prior values.